 “I’m Peter and have a blog about X, Y, and Z Please follow me”

-Many will feel this is too bold, but there are times when it is necessary to simply ask, people do so when they are looking for a job, so why not when publicising your work?
+Many will feel this is too bold.
+However, there are times when it is necessary to simply ask.
+People do so when they are looking for a job, so why not when publicising your work?
 There are also times when self praise is an important tactic to use, show something you have done and it will bring people in your area of interest out to follow you.

-Do not ever consider purchasing followers, these schemes are designed to grab money and do not provide you with any benefit.
+Do not ever consider purchasing followers.
+These schemes are designed to take your money and do not provide you with any benefit.
+There are many other ways to find followers.

 3 — Follow Those that Follow You